Learn to Play Guitar And bass

 What is the best age to start learning guitar?

 In most cases, the fine motor skills needed to play the guitar haven’t developed until between ages 7-9.
 However, younger students can do very well with the ukulele, which is easier to play, so we encourage younger beginners to give the ukulele a try as a first step.
 (No age is too “old” to begin, so don’t let that stop you!)
-Schedule a free evaluation and started on your musical journey today.
+Get started on your musical journey today.